Kijal

-Kijal (est. pop.
+Kijal (Jawi: كيجل, est. pop.
 (2000 census): 4,375) is a mukim in Kemaman District, Terengganu, Malaysia.
 The town is well known for the Awana Kijal Golf and Beach Resort, a luxury resort which is owned by the Genting Group.
 Kijal is also known for its lemang and durian.
 The Kijal Beach stretches for 8 kilometers with rocky outcrops in the north at "Awana Kijal" and south at "Bukit Penunjuk".
 The famous "sleeping giant" rock formation in the sea is located at Penunjuk beach, where a tidal estuary is often used for anchoring of traditional fishing boats.
 Also known as Mirul Kijal's Hometown.

+Transport

+East Coast Expressway (Lebuhraya Pantai Timur), exit 845 (Kijal Interchange) serves Kijal.